iams3cond/misc/handouts/intellij/testing.md

 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/testing_figs/tests_folder.png" width="500">

 Now we're going to 'mark' this folder as a special directory where **all** tests for the classes in our project will be placed.
-To do this, go to the project structure pane (located here):
+To do this, click the project structure icon located in the upper right hand corner of the IDE:

 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/testing_figs/project_structure.png" width="500">